-Enter this microwave cleaning tip I found on Pinterest (orginally from One Good Thing by Jillee).
-The claim is that you can steam clean your filthy microwave with ease by filling a measuring cup with 1 cup of vinegar and 1 cup of hot water and then microwaving it for 10 minutes.
+Somewhere along the lines, I stumbled upon a magical tip from One Good Thing by Jillee.
+I actually didn’t believe it at first.
+She claimed that I could steam clean my filthy microwave with ease by filling a measuring cup with 1 cup of vinegar and 1 cup of hot water and then microwaving it for 10 minutes.

-When I went to the website and checked it out, I was a little scared at the note of caution about super-heated liquids exploding.
+I was a little scared at her note of caution about super-heated liquids exploding.
 Call me a chicken shit, but even the remote possibility of shards of glass flying all up in my face is a little off putting.
 I decided to try it for seven minutes (while watching/listening from afar).

-When the time was up I let it sit in there for a couple of minutes, mostly because I’m one of the least graceful people I know and I don’t play well with steaming hot liquids that I need to transfer to the sink.
+When the time was up I let it sit in there for a couple of minutes to cool, mostly because I’m one of the least graceful people I know and I don’t play well with steaming hot liquids.

-Once it cooled down I moved the measuring cup to the sink, took a wet rag, and wiped the inside down.
-It took a little bit of rubbing but most of the gunk that was in there came off with nothing but water.
+Once it cooled down a bit, I removed the measuring cup, got a wet rag, and wiped the inside of my microwave down.
+Most of the gunk inside came off with nothing but water.
 There was just a stubborn little ring in the middle that didn’t come out: